Lycoperdon echinatum: Description

 The fruit bodies of L. echinatum are 2–4 cm wide by 2–3.5 cm tall, and are roughly spherical, or pear-shaped.
 The exterior surface is crowded with spines that may be up to 0.6 cm long.
 According to Curtis Gates Lloyd, American specimens have more slender spines than European ones.
 Initially white and becoming dark brown in maturity, the spines are often joined at the tips in groups of three or four.
 In this form the puffballs resemble acorn caps of burr oak, with which they may readily be confused.
 The spines slough off in age, revealing a somewhat net-like or reticulated surface.
 The fruit body has a small base that is an off-white or purple-gray color, and it may be attached to the growing surface by thin white cords (rhizomorphs).
 The internal contents of the puffball contain the gleba, a mass of spores and associated spore-producing cells.
 In young specimens the gleba is white and firm, but as the puffball ages, it turns yellowish and then brown to purple-brown and powdery.
 Mature specimens develop a pore at the top of the fruit body through which spores are released when hit by falling raindrops.

-The spores of L. echinatum, roughly spherical with warts on the surface, have diameters between 4 and 6 µm.
-The capillitia (coarse thick-walled hyphae in the gleba) are elastic, brown in color, contain small pores, and are 5–8 µm thick.
-The basidia (the spore-bearing cells) may be attached to two to four spores, and the sterigmata (tapered spine-like projections from the basidia that attach the spores) are up to 5 µm long.
+The spores of L. echinatum, roughly spherical with warts on the surface, have diameters between 4 and 6 μm.
+The capillitia (coarse thick-walled hyphae in the gleba) are elastic, brown in color, contain small pores, and are 5–8 μm thick.
+The basidia (the spore-bearing cells) may be attached to two to four spores, and the sterigmata (tapered spine-like projections from the basidia that attach the spores) are up to 5 μm long.

+Edibility

 Like most other puffball species, L. echinatum is edible when still young and while the gleba is still white and firm.
 Consumption of older specimens with a non-white gleba, or where the gleba has turned into a powdery spore mass, may cause stomach upsets.
 This species has a mild taste, and no distinguishable odor, although one source describes the smell of dried fruit bodies as similar to "old ham".
 One source notes that it is "well flavoured and tender when cooked", while another describes the texture (of edible puffballs in general) as "somewhat like French toast".
 Antonio Carluccio recommends sautéeing puffballs with other mushrooms.
 To avoid possible confusion with potentially deadly Amanita species, it is recommended to slice young puffballs with a longitudinal cut to ensure that the flesh is devoid of any internal structures.